AlinaBrode/am_lang/docs/plans.md

   * lean box around card
   * only one column when print
   * on welcome page describe functionality of pdf printing
+* check what Yandex Rhytm is and whether we can use it
+* talk with the Iron Friend about stress exceptions, create an arcticle with this material
+* mobile adaptation:
+  * navigation panel is closed by default
+* adjust boar with bubble:
+  * make bubble bigger
+  * lower bubble
+  * put more phrases
+  * switch phrases on transitions between pages

 * on pause until Yerevan
   * roadmap to monetization